 What is schema therapy?

-These schemas typically begin early in our life, though sometimes, they can form later on in adulthood.
+These schemas typically begin early in our life, often when emotional needs are unmet.
+Though, sometimes, they can form later on in adulthood.
 Here are just a few examples of schemas that can be helped with schema therapy:

-Underdeveloped self - Having the sense that you do not have an identity or are individual.
+- Underdeveloped self - Having the sense that you do not have an identity or are an individual.

-Such schemas can be reinforced by certain behaviours, patterns of thinking and the mind’s coping strategies.
-The goal of schema therapy is to help you break these ways of thinking, feeling and behaving, and replacing them with healthier alternatives.
+Such schemas can be reinforced by certain behaviours, patterns of thinking and the mind’s coping strategies, known as 'coping styles'.
+Coping styles are an individual's way of avoiding the painful emotions associated with a schema.
+Whilst they can be helpful in childhood, if left untreated, they can become problematic in later life.
+The goal of schema therapy is to help you break these ways of thinking, feeling and behaving, and replace them with healthier alternatives.

 Because of this, schema therapy may be recommended to you if you have not had success with cognitive approaches.